MorganRO8/ChatGPT-Python/README.md

 (logo made by using stable diffusion to combine the chatgpt and python logos, yes, it's silly.)

-The ChatGPT Local Execution Plugin is a simple tool that allows users with ChatGPT plugin access to execute Python code locally in a virtual environment.
-This plugin enhances the capabilities of ChatGPT by enabling the execution of code directly within the chat interface.
+The ChatGPT Python Development Plugin is a tool that allows users with ChatGPT plugin access to execute Python code locally in a virtual environment, create Python files, install Python packages, and run unit tests.
+This plugin enhances the capabilities of ChatGPT by enabling the execution of code and unit tests directly within the chat interface.

 ## Prerequisites